huntingcarlisle/CS-Coursework/README.md

 # CS-Coursework

-I am a software engineer and data scientist.
+My name is Hunter Carlisle.
+I am a software engineer and data scientist living and sitting in traffic in Los Angeles, Califorina.

 This repository contains all of my computer science coursework, which consists of generally the following:
 - Programming Courses taken at Foothill College, a California Community College in Palo Alto.
 - Programming and Math Courses taken at the University of California, Los Angeles.
 - Computer Science MOOCs taken online through edX, Coursera, and Udacity.